 The Adobe Experience Platform Query Service provides a user interface that can be used to write and execute queries, view previously executed queries, and access queries saved by users within your IMS Organization.
 To access the UI within Adobe Experience Platform, select Queries in the left navigation.

 The Query Editor enables you to write and execute queries without using an external client.
 Select Create Query to open the Query Editor and create a new query.
-You can also access the Query Editor by selecting a query from the Log or Browse tabs.
+You can also access the Query Editor by selecting a query from the Log or Templates tabs.
 Selecting a previously executed or saved query will open the Query Editor and display the SQL for the selected query.

 Query Editor provides editing space where you can begin typing a query.
 As you type, the editor automatically completes SQL reserved words, tables, and field names within tables.
 When finished writing your query, select the Play button to run the query.
 The Console tab below the editor shows what Query Service is currently doing, indicating when a query has been returned.
 The Result tab, next to the Console, displays query results.
 See the Query Editor guide for more information on using the Query Editor.